xiaobai-Coding/ai-agent-labs/12-AI-Schema-Builder/README.md

 An AI-powered JSON Schema form builder that transforms natural language into **editable, incremental, and production-ready schemas**.

-AI Schema Builder is not a one-shot AI demo.
+AI Schema Builder is **not** a one-shot AI demo.
-It is an **engineering-oriented AI system** that demonstrates how to integrate LLMs into real front-end workflows with **control, validation, patching, and rollback**.
+It is an **engineering-oriented AI system** that demonstrates how to integrate LLMs into real front-end workflows with **control, validation, patching, rollback, and cost protection**.

 👉 Live Demo: https://ai-schema-builder-ten.vercel.app/